 Production figures: Some 250 automobiles, 25 commercial vehicles, 470 motorcycles and 4,000 bicycles between 1901 and 1930.

-The Clyde Motor Car Co are showing their standard 2.75 h.p. model, with many improvements in detail in connection with the valve mechanism, advance sparking, etc. They are also introducing a new type 3.25 h.p. (nominal) for 1904, air or water cooled; this engine has been tested to develop 3.75 h.p. and is fitted with a new arrangement for make and break contact provisionally patented.
-Magneto ignition is fitted on all models, but the makers have arranged to fit the ordinary high tension where customers prefer same.
-The Clyde fore-carriage is made with a new attachment for motor-bicycle, which is designed to give great rigidity.
-Another new feature is an internal expanding drum brake with compensating arrangement.
-This exhibit will be at the Stanley.
+The Clyde Cycle and Motor Car Co., Ltd., are showing a standard 2¾ h.p. model with many improvements in detail in connection with the valve mechanism and advance sparking.
+They are also introducing a new type 3¼ h.p., air or water cooled, This engine will develop 3¾ h.p. on the brake, and is fitted with a new arrangement for make and break contact, for which patents have been applied for.
+Magneto ignition will be standard on all models, but ordinary high tension can be supplied where customers prefer it.
+The Clyde forecarriage is made with a new attachment for a motor bicycle, which is designed to give great rigidity.
+Internal expending drum brakes with compensating arrangements are fitted to the steering wheels of this forecar.

 G. H. Wait and Co.